 There aren’t really any online courses on marketing mix algorithms, variables, and techniques yet, but you can actually start learning to do it for free by looking at this training documentation over at R-Studio.
 And to learn how to implement it in Python, you may want to check out this free demo over on Kaggle too.

-If you enjoyed this blog post, please share it with your friends using the share bar below.
+If you enjoyed this blog post, please share it with your friends using the share bar at the bottom of this page.

 NOTE: This blog post contains affiliate links that allow you to find the items mentioned in this video and support the channel at no cost to you.
 While this channel may earn minimal sums when the viewer uses the links, the viewer is in NO WAY obligated to use these links.
 Thank you for your support!